local-civics/design-components/README.md

-# js-platform
+# js-hub

-React component library for the Local Civics platform
+React component library for Local Civics Hub

 ## Install

 Components are written in React, and its stories are written in [Component Story Format](https://medium.com/storybookjs/component-story-format-66f4c32366df).
 It requires Storybook version 6 and up.

-Add RC to your project.
+Add js-hub to your project.

-`npm install --save @local-civics/js-dashboard`
+`npm install --save @local-civics/js-hub`

 ### **Usage**

 Import components you want into your UI

-`import { Button } from '@local-civics/js-dashboard';`
+`import { Button } from '@local-civics/js-hub';`

 and use them like so